 16. Alexander Nevsky Cathedral

-Loathed by most Estonians at the time for being a symbol of Russification policies, the Alexander Nevsky Cathedral was planned to be demolished in 1924, but the plan was never executed.
-The cathedral is dedicated to the Prince of Novgorod, Alexander Yaroslavich Nevsky, who vanquished the Livonian Knights on the banks of Lake Peipsi in 1242.
+Loathed by most Estonians at the time as a symbol of these Russification policies, the Alexander Nevsky Cathedral was slated for demolition in 1924, but the plan was never carried out.

 Directions